How to Spot a Freebie Fake

 - Call the company

-- Do a search for the item, or the website address with the word “scam,” nine times out of ten, if it is a reported scam, you will find sites listing it as such.
+- Do a search for the item, or the website address with the word “scam” or “fake freebie” nine times out of ten, if it is a reported scam, you will find sites listing it as such.

-- If you so submit your information, look for pop up’s, this is a good sign the offer isn’t legit.
+- If you do submit your information, look for pop up’s, or an offer for a free sample that is totally unrelated to the freebie, this is a good sign the offer isn’t legit.

 - Trust your gut!
 If it just doesn’t look right to you, no matter how many sites are posting it, then don’t sign-up for it.